 Well-watered plants recorded significantly higher GY at 2.08 g and yield components attributes such as SN at 81 seeds, SF at 92.87%, and HI at 0.60 as compared to both DSH and DSB plants (Table 2).
-The SF, SN, GY, and HI were significantly lower in the DSH plants (16.40%, 13 seeds, 0.30 g, and 0.15) as compared to the DSB plants (59.14%, 57 seeds, 1.34 g, and
+The SF, SN, GY, and HI were significantly lower in the DSH plants (16.40%, 13 seeds, 0.30 g and 0.15) as compared to the DSB plants (59.14%, 57 seeds, 1.34 g and 0.48).

-0.48).
 However, the GY reduction in DSH plant was recorded at about 86% while the DSB plant only recorded about 36% reduction as compared to the WW plant.
-This result suggests that although the DSH and DSB plants were similarly stressed at soil water potential lower than -60 kPa and LRWC level of between 35-50%, the effects on GY reduction during DSH was found to be more severe as compared to DSB (based on GY reduction).
+This result suggests that although the DSH and DSB plants were similarly stressed at soil water potential lower than -60 kPa and LRWC level of between 35%-50%, the effects on GY reduction).

-In addition, SF in DSH plants was observed to increase towards the lower parts of the panicle.
-In detailed, re-watering was found to increase SF of the DSH plant to about 14% for the middle rachis branches (SFM) and 33% for the lower rachis branches (SFL).
+In addition, SF in DSH plants was increased towards the lower parts of the panicle.
+The re-watering SF of the DSH plant to about 14% for the middle rachis branches (SFM) and 33% for the lower rachis branches (SFL).
 Consequently, the SN in the DSH plant was also increased towards the lower parts of the panicle.
 In the well-watered plant, the trend of seed set was also increased from top to bottom parts of the panicle.
 Total SF in the well-watered plant was about 93% with almost equal distribution of SF across the panicle ranging from 90 to 94% (Table 2).
-Similar trend was observed in the DSB plants although SF was significantly lower as compared to WW plants ranging from 57 to 61% across the panicle (Table 2).
+Similar trend was observed in the DSB plants although SF was significantly lower as compared to WW plants ranging from 57% to 61% across the panicle (Table 2).